 Only a very small percent of babies born to mothers with ITP have low platelets at birth.
 Attempting to measure the platelet count of the fetus carries significant risk, so it is not advised.
 However, it is fine to do a cord blood count after delivery.2

 Breastfeeding can be safely accomplished following pregnancies complicated by ITP or gestational thrombocytopenia.
-There is concern among some physicians because anti-platelet antibodies can be passed to the newborn in the colostrum of ITP mothers.
+There is concern among some physicians because anti-platelet antibodies can be passed to the newborn in the breast milk of ITP mothers.
 However, there is no evidence that children breastfed by ITP mothers are at elevated risk.
+If the newborn's low platelet count persists, it might be helpful to stop breastfeeding.5

 1. Letsky EA, Greaves M. “Guidelines on the investigation and management of thrombocytopenia in pregnancy and neonatal alloimmune thrombocytopenia.
 Maternal and Neonatal Haemostasis Working Party of the Haemostasis and Thrombosis Task Force of the British Society for Haematology.”
 Br J Haematol.
 1996 Oct;95(1):21-6. http://www.ncbi.nlm.nih.gov/pubmed/8857933